 On February 10, 2020, the Company closed a "best efforts" public offering whereby the Company issued an aggregate of 5,600,000 of common units and pre-funded units at a public offering price of \$1.25 per common unit and \$1.249 per pre-funded unit.
 As part of the public offering, the Company entered into a securities purchase agreement with certain institutional purchasers.
 Each common unit consisted of one ordinary share, par value NIS 0.25 per share, and one common warrant to purchase one ordinary share.
-Each pre-funded unit consisted of one pre-funded warrant to purchase one ordinary share and one common warrant.
+Each of the 1,546,828 pre-funded unit consisted of one pre-funded warrant to purchase one ordinary share and one common warrant.
 Additionally, the Company issued warrants to purchase up to 336,000 ordinary shares, with an exercise price of \$1.5625 per share, to representatives of H.C.
 Wainwright as compensation for its role as the placement agent in the Company's February 2020 offering.
 During the three months ended March 31, 2020, all pre-funded warrants to purchase ordinary shares were exercised.
-During the three months ended June 30, 2020, 1,246,500 warrants to purchase ordinary shares were exercised.
+As of September 30, 2020, a total of 1,256,500 warrants to purchase ordinary shares were exercised.